cybex-gmbh/transmorpher/README.md

 ## General configuration

-### Cloud Setup

 #### Disks

 By default the media server uses 3 separate disks to store originals, image derivatives and video derivatives.

-These disks are by default AWS S3 disks:
+The configured disks can be found in the `filesystems.php` config file.
+To change where your media is stored you should use the provided `.env` keys.

+> **Warning**
+>
+> The root of the configured disks has to always match the prefix provided by the `MediaType` enum.
+>
+> If you change the prefix after initially launching your media server, clients will no longer be able to retrieve their previously uploaded media.

+### Cloud Setup

+By default, AWS S3 disks are configured in the `.env`:

 ```dotenv
 TRANSMORPHER_DISK_ORIGINALS=s3Originals
 TRANSMORPHER_DISK_IMAGE_DERIVATIVES=s3ImageDerivatives
 TRANSMORPHER_DISK_VIDEO_DERIVATIVES=s3VideoDerivatives
 ```

+> **Warning**
+>
+> When using a disk for video derivatives, which is not symlinked to the public folder on the media server, you will have to use a Content Delivery Network or similar service.
+> Videos are delivered directly from a public
+> storage and are not routed through the media server.

 You will also have to define your AWS S3 buckets for each disk: